jasonski/IBMAppliedDataScienceCapstone/Battleoftheneighbourhoodspart1.md

 ### 2.2.
 Location data Berlin, Germany

 Next, we need the location and shape of each zip code.
-This is also provided as a shape or kml file here: https://www.suche-postleitzahl.org/berlin.13f
+The is also provided by the smae page as a shape or kml file. https://www.suche-postleitzahl.org/berlin.13f

 *data example:*
 ```kml
 <kml xmlns="http://www.opengis.net/kml/2.2"><Document><Folder><name>PLZ 5-stellig Stadt Berlin</name><Placemark><name>10115</name><description>10115 Berlin Mitte</description><Polygon><outerBoundaryIs><LinearRing><coordinates>13.3658603,52.535660399999998 13.366558899999999,52.5359129 13.3667012,52.5360631 13.3678819,52.5366213 13.368609299999999, ... ,52.535660399999998</coordinates></LinearRing></outerBoundaryIs></Polygon></Placemark><Placemark> ...
 ```
-These are GPS coordinates which serve as the corner points of the polygone of the zip code area 10115 Berlin.
+These are **GPS coordinates** which serve as the corner points of the polygone of the **zip code area** 10115 Berlin.
+We downloaded the list of coordinates for all Berlin zip codes.

 ### 2.3.
 Categorical Data provided by Foursquare

-In order to obtain information on tourist numbers we use the proxy hotels in Berlin.
-Also we seek office location and burger joint locations.
-To gather these information we use the location platform of **Foursquare Labs Inc.**.
-We will use the venue search query to access the foursquare database using their API.
+In order to obtain information on tourist numbers we will use the proxy hotel locaions.
+Also we seek office locations and burger joint locations.
+To gather these information we utillize the location platform of **Foursquare Labs Inc.** using a free developer account.
+We will use the *venue search query* to access the foursquare database using their API.
+This returns a list of venues near a given location, optionally matching a search term.
+We can specify our three categories hotels, offices and burger joint.

 Documentation on how to use this query is found here: https://developer.foursquare.com/docs/api/venues/search

 The FoursquareAPI response provides much more data than needed here.
-We will only make use of the following parameters: name, latitude, longitude, zip code, and id.
+We will only make use of the following parameters: name, latitude, longitude, zip code, and id as we are mainly intereested in location and number of these places.

-An exemplary burger joint location, as provided by foursquare and reshaped into a python pandas dataframe would be:
+An exemplary response for a joint location, as provided by foursquare,  limited to only one answer, and reshaped into a python pandas dataframe would look linke this:

 |name |	lat |	lon |	zip 	|id|
 |----|----|----|----|----|
 |Kladow Grill Burger Pizza |	52.453026 |	13.141852 |	14089 |	4f92ddb6e4b008256552e140|

-A request will give a list of results and we will pose multiple request to cover all Berlin zip codes as well as all above named categories.
+A normal request will give a list of up to 50 results (for a free developer account) and we will have to pose multiple request to cover all Berlin zip codes as well as all above named categories.